You may wish to read an introduction to this section first.

 A characteristic of the Norman buildings in Sicily is the wide use of zigzag mouldings, rather than more elaborate decorative patterns based on foliage or series of niches housing small statues.

 Another feature of Norman architecture which can be noticed also in the Cathedrals of Monreale and Palermo is the use of interlacing arches.
-They were also typical of Arab architecture and were widely employed in the decoration of monuments of Cordoba in Spain (it opens in another window).
+They were also typical of Arab architecture and were widely employed in the decoration of monuments in Spain.
 The first Norman kings of Sicily availed themselves of Arab architects and decorators as well as of Greek mosaic makers.

 The building is rather dilapidated and has been a good deal spoiled by